bdharrington7/nodebb-plugin-import-vanilla/README.md

 ### It's an exporter, why does it have 'import' in its title

-To keep the namespacing accurate, this __exporter__ is designed to export data for [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) only, also for a 1 time use, so why do you care.
+To keep the namespacing accurate, this __exporter__ is designed to export data for [nodebb-plugin-import](https://github.com/akhoury/nodebb-plugin-import) only, also for a 1 time use.